taiga-family/argus/README.md

   '.*test.*', # all workflows with sub-string "test" in their names will be watched by bot ]

-# TODO add support of screenshotsDiffsPaths
-# array of regular expression strings to match images inside artifacts (by their path or file name)
+# array of RegExp strings to match images inside artifacts (by their path or file name)
-# which shows diffence between two screenshot and which will be added to bot report comment
+# which shows difference between two screenshot and which will be added to bot report comment
 screenshotsDiffsPaths = [
   '.*__diff_output__.*', # it is default cypress folder name into which snapshot diffs are put ]